quarkslab/debian/README.md

 ## Generate Boxes

+Don't forget to download in the directory the ISO file listed in the debian-X.X.X-amd64.json file.

 If you want to automatically upload the Vagrant box you’ve created to the [Atlas platform](https://atlas.hashicorp.com), check the `atlas-quarkslab.json`.